 TL;DR:

-• Determine your home's value and understand your job relocation package to plan your budget.
+- Know your home’s value and your relocation benefits to set a realistic budget.

-• Prepare your home for sale by cleaning, decluttering, boosting curb appeal, and fixing mechanical issues.
+- Prepare your home by cleaning, boosting curb appeal, and fixing issues.

 What Are Your First Steps When Selling Your House for a Job Relocation?